 In marine aquariums, reef tanks are the most challenging and expensive.
-Usually, they are reserved for seasoned vets, so if you’re a beginner, you may have to keep off.
+Usually, they are reserved for seasoned vets, so you may have to keep off if you’re a beginner.

-The significant difference of these tanks is that you keep corals, which have their own picky requirements.
+The significant difference between these tanks is that you keep corals, which have their own picky requirements.
 You can either keep corals singly or with little fish plus anemones.

-With reef tanks, you need excellent water quality, advanced lighting and filtrations, and regular monitoring of water parameters every day.
+With reef tanks, you need excellent water quality, advanced lighting and filtrations, and regular water parameters monitoring every day.
 Corals require intensive lighting to survive because they are photosynthetic.

 It is the cost of purchasing a considerably larger tank, extra high-quality equipment, and the corals and anemones themselves that makes reef tanks expensive.
-Because the reef tank is a substantial investment, it is advisable for you to research well before taking the challenge.
+Because the reef tank is a substantial investment, you should research well before taking the challenge.

 Setting up a saltwater aquarium needs a lot of work, but it can be quite simple if you understand what you are doing.
 Here is a complete step-by-step guide to making the setup process straightforward.

 This is usually the first thing to do – planning on what type of saltwater aquarium you want.

 What initially caught your eye and inspired you to start your aquarium?
 If you can answer this question correctly, you are good to go.
 Thorough planning on what exactly you want helps you to go through the process smoothly.